3MFConsortium/spec_securecontent/3MF Secure Content.md

 The \<resourcedata> element under a \<resourcedatagroup> element contains the resource specific encryption information for an encrypted resource and the file path to the encrypted content file.

 **path** - Path to the encrypted file in the OPC package.
 The path MUST be treated as a hash map to identify encrypted files referenced from any XML model file by their path attribute defined in 3MF extensions.
-A given file path must be unique; it MUST NOT show up in more than one \<resourcedata> element.
+A given file path must be unique; it MUST NOT show up in more than one \<resourcedata> element across the \<keystore>.
 All encrypted files referenced by a resource data element MUST have a EncryptedFile relationship.
 See [3.3 Encrypted File Relationship](#33-encrypted-file-relationship).

 When an OPC part path is found in a \<resourcedata> element, the content of that file MUST be encrypted.